Novecento99/Holophonor/README.md

-# LiuMotion: Live Interactive User-friendly Motion

-**The idea:** connecting an AI image generation model to a real-time data source to create a dynamic and interactive visualization that responds to external input.
-Specifically, since I'm fascinated by sound, I've tested it to an audio source using a forked version of Friture.
-🔊 -> 🖼️

-current objective: midi input to control parameters , mac-os support

-## Things to try
-- using body tracking as input (Maybe the ballerina from While my Guitar gently weeps as test?).
-Maybe using the body tracking as subject sliders selector and music as the subject variation
-- understand if it could be used as a tool to approach music by deaf people?
-Neil Harbisson attached to his head an antenna that convert light to sound, why not the inverse?
+# Holophonor

+**The idea:** The idea was born when I asked myself: what would happen if I connect a live audio source to a neural network?
+Well, this repository is the answer.

-## Early tests
+## Media

-3 videos of the software in action using an audio source as input are available here:
+4 videos of the software in action using an audio source as input are available here:

 [<img src="./images/French79.png" width="300">](https://www.youtube.com/watch?v=a0NKAyqA8PY)
 [<img src="./images/GlennGould.png" width="300">](https://www.youtube.com/watch?v=OnulUUTbFZ8)